-What Genotropin or Genotropin GoQuick (Somatropin) contains
+What Genotropin GoQuick (somatropin) contains

-- The active substance is Somatropin. - One cartridge contains 5.3 mg (16 IU) or 12 mg (36 IU) of Somatropin. - After reconstitution the concentration of Somatropin is 5.3 mg (16 IU) or 12 mg (36 IU) per ml. - The other ingredients in the powder are: glycine, mannitol, sodium dihydrogen phosphate anhydrous, and disodium phosphate anhydrous (see section 2 "Genotropinor Genotropin GoQuick (Somatropin) contains sodium"). - The ingredients in the solvent are: water for injections, mannitol and metacresol.
+- The active substance is somatropin\. - One cartridge contains 12 mg (36 IU) of somatropin\. - After reconstitution the concentration of somatropin\ is 12 mg (36 IU) per ml.

+- The other ingredients in the powder are: glycine, mannitol, sodium dihydrogen phosphate anhydrous, and disodium phosphate anhydrous (see section 2 "Genotropin GoQuick (somatropin) contains sodium"). - The ingredients in the solvent are: water for injections, mannitol and metacresol.

-What Genotropin or Genotropin GoQuick (Somatropin) looks like and contents of the pack
+What Genotropin GoQuick (somatropin) looks like and contents of the pack

-Genotropin or Genotropin GoQuick (Somatropin) is a powder and solvent for solution for injection, in a two-chamber cartridge containing the powder in one section and the solvent in the other (5.3 mg/ml or 12 mg/ml).
+Genotropin GoQuick (somatropin) is a powder and solvent for solution for injection, in a twochamber cartridge containing the powder in one section and the solvent in the other (12 mg/ml).
+The cartridge is fitted into the GoQuick pre-filled pen.